 If your organization is interested in moving special projects forward, seeking skills or expertise unavailable within the organization, or hoping to advance the established mission of the organization in new ways, a Fellow might be the perfect fit.
 Each year the Stevenson Center matches Fellows and organizations for an 11-month professional practice placement.
 Stevenson Center Fellows are emerging community and economic development professionals eager to share their experience and expertise and to help your organization achieve its goals.

 We require that every Fellow bring experience in the non-profit and/or public service sector to our program.
 They then spend an intensive year in the classroom layering research and training atop that strong base of practice.
 For our Fellows this 11 month, 35 hour/week professional practice placement is part of a plan of study that challenges them to integrate research and practice.
 These placements also provide an opportunity for organizations to push past barriers on new projects, ongoing initiatives, or in daily operations.
 Our Fellows produce amazing results and host organizations love them!
-In our recent alumni survey, we heard that hosts had expressed interest in hiring their Fellow following nearly two-thirds (62.5%) of placements.*
+In alumni surveys, we find that hosts tend to express interest in hiring their Fellow following approximately two-thirds (66.7%) of placements.*

 View a list of communities and organizations that have hosted Fellows over the past decade.

 Our Fellows have a key role in messaging and resource sharing with organizations like Credit Builders Alliance in Washington, DC, and the Illinois Department of Human Rights, where Fair Housing Month Proclamations quadrupled during our Fellow’s placement.

 A Fellow can help your organization understand where you are and how to get to where you want to be.
 One recently established benchmarks and an information management structure, as well as a performance-based reporting system for the Bloomington Fire Department.